 Taste: Vanilla and lemon curd.
 Honey.
 Apple.
 Burnt toast.
 Woody – like licking firewood (in the best possible way).
 Lots of pepper and a subtly smoky finish.

-Value for Money: I’m really enjoying this, probably more than I would a similarly priced ‘official’ bottling from this particular distillery.
+Thoughts: I’m really enjoying this, probably more than I would a similarly priced ‘official’ bottling from this particular distillery.
 Amazing what can be done with higher strength and no chill-filtering.

 Visit Morrison & MacKay here.